 Graces fish and groundnut stew

-She made many of the own clothes and always looked marvelous.
+She made many of her own clothes and always looked marvelous.

 Her name was grace, which suited her perfectly.
 She came from Nigeria, and one day proffered this African recipe for fish cooked in a peanut sauce.

 It is excellent and unusual and always reminds me of her.